ar5had/node.js-design-patterns/README.md

 helloCallback((message) => console.log(message));
 ```

-**NOTE:** Combo of callback and EventEmitter can also exist, for ex - glob module.
+**NOTE:** Combination of callback and EventEmitter can also exist, for ex - glob module.